admnberse-app/berse-backend/docs/api-v2/USER_API.md

 - `400` - Cannot send request to inactive user

 **What Happens:**
-1. Creates a `UserConnection` with status "PENDING"
+1. Creates a `UserConnection` with unique ID (using cuid2) *(Fixed v2.0.1)*
+2. Sets status to "PENDING"
-2. Sends a notification to the target user
+3. Sends a notification to the target user
-3. Replaces any old REMOVED connections if cooldown period has passed
+4. Replaces any old REMOVED connections if cooldown period has passed

+**Technical Notes:** *(v2.0.1)*
+- Connection IDs are now properly generated using cuid2 for uniqueness
+- All connection operations are wrapped in database transactions
+- Proper validation ensures only active users can receive requests

 ---